Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 As a concerned professional, you understand that no matter how serious the threat from outsiders may be, it can be leveraged or multiplied through the help of one or more insiders.
-This International Best Practice Workshop will focus on the measures to prevent, detect and respond to insider actions, and will draw on best practices from the nuclear industry and other sensitive or high value sectors.
+This International Best Practice Workshop focused on the measures to prevent, detect and respond to insider actions, and drew on best practices from the nuclear industry and other sensitive and high value sectors.

-The workshop will examine the latest and most effective methods to assess and manage insider threats.
-It will review programmes and tools developed to ensure the reliability of personnel accessing critical areas or information.
-The workshop will also explore the role of different stakeholders involved in the identification and mitigation and will assess their current contribution to insider mitigation.
+The workshop examined the latest and most effective methods to assess and manage insider threats.
+It reviewed programmes and tools developed to ensure the reliability of personnel accessing critical areas or information.
+It also explored the role of different stakeholders involved in the identification and mitigation and assessed their current contribution to insider mitigation.

-The workshop will build on the discussions held during previous international events run by WINS.
-It will be conducted in English and will only draw on unclassified information.
-It will be a fully facilitated event with presentations, plenary and breakout sessions as well as case studies to provide for maximum participation and involvement of all participants.
+The workshop built on the discussions held during previous international events run by WINS.
+It was conducted in English and drew only on unclassified information.
+The fully facilitated event included presentations, plenary and breakout sessions, and case studies to provide for maximum participation and involvement of all participants.

-The workshop will also provide an opportunity for participants to learn more about the WINS publications dealing with insider threat mitigation and human reliability.
+The workshop also provided an opportunity for participants to learn more about the WINS publications dealing with insider threat mitigation and human reliability.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.